Beware of unmarked spoilers.

 - He is also this to God which he is explicitly stated in the series to be a counter to.
 God is the all powerful creator of the universe who is the ultimate force for good that by nature loves all and brings life.
 Dracula on the other hand is essentially a Deity of Human Origin who was once a mortal and flawed human being, willingly turned his back on the light, loves very few and hates most, and brings death and destruction while basically being nothing more than a pawn in the balance between good and evil empowered by the evil of humanity reinforced by the stygian powers of hell.
 It's even implied that for all of his hate and bitterness towards god he is still serving God by being an example of how far a man can fall and a warning as to what happens when you forsake everything for power and vengeance.

 - Freudian Excuse: His first wife Elisabetha died of unknown circumstances while he was away fighting in the Crusades, stoking his rage against God for abandoning him.
 When he married Lisa, she was later apprehended and executed by witch hunters for practicing witchcraft, even though she was only making medicine to cure plague victims.
 Is it any wonder Dracula became such a monster?

-- Fur and Loathing: In Lament of Innocence, back when he was Mathias, he wore a white/black fur mantle.
+- Fur and Loathing: In Lament of Innocence, back when he was human, he wore a white/black fur mantle.
 He wasn't evil at first, but after his first wife died, the rest was history.